JAndrassy/Regulator/README.md

 * Beeper.ino - Handles the speaker using tone() function.
 In loop handles the alarm sound if the system is in alarm state.
 * Button.ino - handles push and long push ('manual run') of the physical button on the front panel
 * LedBar.ino - handles visualization on the front panel LED Bar: blink, alarm, power level, count-down etc.
+* StatusLed.ino - shows state with plain LED as simple alternative to LED Bar

 ### Monitoring
 * Telnet.ino - logging csv lines to telnet client and reading command characters sent from telnet client